On this page

 }

 3. Create a new IAM policy, for example, AmplitudeS3ReadOnlyAccess.
-Use the entire example code that follows, but be sure to update <> in highlighted text.
+Use the entire example code that follows, but make sure to update <> in highlighted text.

 • <prefix>: the optional prefix of files that you want to import, for example filePrefix.
 For folders, make sure prefix ends with /, for example folder/.
-For the root folder, keep prefix as empty.
+For the root folder, keep prefix empty.

 Example 1: IAM policy without prefix: